esphome/esphome-docs/guides/faq.rst

 .. note::

-    If you're just seeing ``Connecting....____....`` on the screen and the flashing fails, check if the device name of the port has changed while you were re-plugging it too fast (eg. changed from ``/dev/ttyUSB0`` to ``/dev/ttyUSB1``).
-Also double check the UART wires are connected correctly if flashing using an external programmer (RX of programmer to TX of the ESP and vice-versa).
-For some devices you need to keep ``GPIO0`` and ``GND`` connected at least until flashing has begun.
-It also might be a sign that ESP is defect or cannot be programmed.
+    If you're just seeing ``Connecting....____....`` on the screen and the flashing fails, check for these:

+    - the device name of the port has changed while you were re-plugging it too fast (eg. changed from ``/dev/ttyUSB0`` to ``/dev/ttyUSB1``).
+    - double check the UART wires are connected correctly if flashing using an external programmer (RX of programmer to TX of the ESP and vice-versa).
+    - for some devices you need to keep ``GPIO0`` and ``GND`` connected at least until flashing has begun.
+    - for some devices you need to power-cycle in programming mode after erasing flash, they don't auto-reset.
+    - it also might be a sign that ESP is defect or cannot be programmed.

     If you're in an RF noisy environment or your UART wires are a bit long, flashing can fail during transfer.
 Don't worry, an ESP won't brick just because of that.
 Put it again in programming mode and flash with a reduced baudrate for safer transfers: